 Why black cotton soil is not suitable for foundation?

-As per the above definition, the black cotton soil consist of swell and shrink property.
-Due shrinkage and swelling, change in volume of soil occurs which develops cracks is the foundation or in the building structure.
+As per the definition, the black cotton soil consists of swell and shrink property.
+Due to shrinkage and swelling, a change in the volume of soil occur which develops cracks in the foundation or in the building structure.

 The cracks is decrease the durability of structure.
 And most of cases the failure of structure occurs due to cracks.

 And also the load bearing capacity of black cotton soil is very less which is causing various types of foundation failure like punching failure, general shear failure etc.

 That’s why the construction of a foundation in black cotton soil is very risky.

 When black soil is moist, its size increases, and its bearing capacity decreases.
 But when it is dry its size shrinks and the holding capacity improves.
 The change in size is 20 to 30%.
 Expansion or contraction in size causes cracks in the black soil.

 These cracks are 10 cm to 15 cm wide and 2.5 m to 4.0 m deep.
 Black soil is excellent for farming but it is problematic for the formation of the foundation of the structure.